vmdo2/Pokemon/README.md

 4. No inline script tags should be used.
 5. HTML tables cannot be used for layout.
 6. If you think something you’re doing might not be acceptable, please ask on Piazza.
-7. You must utilize some SCSS features (variables, mixins, etc).
-A plain CSS file will receive less points.
-8. We *strongly* recommend using `Create React App` to get your MP started.
+7. We *strongly* recommend using `Create React App` to get your MP started.
 If you ignore this, we will not help with any environment issues.

 ## Getting Started
 1. Use `Create React App` (CRA) (see below) to generate your MP starter code in a directory of your choice.